 that may be reasonable for a limited time period.
 Encouraging students to contact the Office

-of Disabled Student Services and to talk with faculty and staff may prevent them from dropping
+of Disability Support Services and to talk with faculty and staff may prevent them from dropping

 out of school.
 The student, faculty/staff member and DSS staff may work together to establish

 Some disabilities require consuming large quantities of fluids and urinating often.
 These